 Network Time Protocol setting time on the camera

-Investigating the other IPs contacted by the wireless security camera, another one is for the Network Time Protocol: 183.136.184.225 which is a IP address based in China of the “Hangzhou Hikvision digital technology Limited by Share Ltd” NTP version 4 service to sync local time with UTC.
+which is a IP address based in China of the “Hangzhou Hikvision digital technology Limited by Share Ltd” NTP version 4 service to sync local time with UTC.

 Basically it is a server that helps in performing a very important function in any computer and as such a connected home security video camera, which is to sync the time on the camera device to the internet time.
 Setting time is an important concept of cryptography because it contributes to the random number generation of decryption keys.